 Step 5: The “Blogzine” theme is deleted, leaving the remaining themes.

-Method 2#: Deleting a theme via FTP client
+Method 2#: How to delete a theme via FTP client

-Step 1: Open the FTP program such as Filezilla , and log in to your hosting server with your FTP login credentials.
+Step 1: Open your FTP program such as Filezilla , and login to your hosting server with FTP login credentials.

 Step 2: Go to themes directory wp-content >> themes.